Updated on 1/11/2023

 Knowing that there are commitment issues in a relationship can be scary, and you might begin to feel hopeless about the future.
 The reality is, with hard work and dedication, overcoming commitment issues is possible.

 If you’re struggling to overcome your own commitment issues, you can use any of the following techniques.
 Each can help you conquer your fears and feel strong enough to establish a healthy, committed relationship that’s as rewarding for you as it is for your partner.

 - Individual therapy — A good therapist can help you identify your commitment issues.
-Beyond that, therapy can also help you identify why you have issues with commitment in the first place.
+Beyond that, in-person or online therapy can also help you identify why you have issues with commitment in the first place.
 Understanding the root of your fear is key if you want to change your behaviors and thought patterns.

 - Couples therapy — If your partner is willing, couples therapy can be a wonderful way to build a stronger relationship that’s based on trust and communication.
 Both of these things are instrumental in overcoming commitment issues.